 *Mariah Carey was born on this date in 1970.
-She is a BLack R&B and pop singer, songwriter, record producer and occasional actress.
+She is a Black R&B and pop singer, songwriter, record producer, and occasional actress.

 Carey was born in Huntington, New York.
-She is the third and youngest child of Patricia Hickey, an Irish-American former opera singer and Alfred Roy Carey (Nunez), an Afro Venezuelan aeronautical engineer.
-Her siblings include her older sister Alison, and her older brother Morgan.
-She was named after the song "And They Call the Wind Maria".
+She is the third and youngest child of Patricia Hickey, an Irish-American former opera singer, and Alfred Roy Carey (Nunez), an Afro Venezuelan aeronautical engineer.
+Her siblings include her older sister Alison and her older brother Morgan.
+She was named after the song "And They Call the Wind Maria."

 Her mother was disowned by her parents for this marriage.
-As a multiracial family, the Carey household was met with racial slurs, hostility, and sometimes violence, causing the family to move frequently around the New York area.
+As a multiracial family, the Carey household was met with racial slurs, hostility, and sometimes violence, causing the family to move frequently around New York.
 The strain on the family led to the divorce of Carey's parents when she was three years old.
 Carey had little contact with her father, and her mother worked several jobs to support the family.

 After moving to New York City, she eventually landed a role as a backup singer for Brenda K. Starr.
 In 1988, Carey met Columbia Records executive Tommy Mottola at a party, where Starr gave him a demo tape.
 Mottola tracked her down and signed her to a recording contract.
 She eventually married him.
 This Cinderella-like story became part of the standard publicity surrounding Carey's entrance into the industry.

 Making her debut in 1990, she became the most successful and best-selling artist of the coming decade, according to Billboard magazine and the World Music Awards.
 In 1994, Carey co-produced "All I Want for Christmas Is You," a Christmas song with Walter Afanasieff, for her fourth and first-holiday album, Merry Christmas.